apache/zeppelin/markdown/README.md

 # Overview
 Markdown parsers for Apache Zeppelin.
 Markdown is a plain text formatting syntax designed so that it can be converted to HTML.
-Apache Zeppelin uses `flexmark`, `pegdown` and `markdown4j`.
+Apache Zeppelin uses `flexmark` and `markdown4j`.
-Since both `pegdown` and `markdown4j` are deprecated but it support for backward compatibility.
+Since `markdown4j` are deprecated but it supports for backward compatibility.

 # Architecture
 Current interpreter implementation creates the instance of parser based on the configuration parameter provided, default is `flexmark` through `Markdown` and render the text into html.